Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 2. Add the required Oracle Cloud IDs (OCIDs) to environment variables.

-These OCID values are required to instruct the oci-ccm module how to communicate with the specified compartment within a tenancy.
+These OCID values are required to instruct the oci-ccm module on which compartment within a tenancy to communicate with.
 For details on OCIDs, see the OCI Resource Identifiers documentation.

-The free lab enviroment adds the following environment variables to the oracle users .bashrc file:
+The deployment playbook adds the following environment variables to the oracle users .bashrc file:

 • COMPARTMENT_OCID: configures the Compartment within which the cluster resides.